Gelechiidae/species/pages/about.md

 ---
 title: About
 contact_email: slee281@asu.edu
-copyright: All content is CC 0 so that it maybe be shared throughout the world in places like Wikipedia.
+copyright: All content CC_BY or CC0.
+Please attribute correctly to authors.
-citation: Project collaborative.
-2024.
-Website title.
-Available at https://example.com.
+citation: Lee, S. 2024.
+Worldwide Gelechiidae Species.
+Available at https://gelechiidae.github.io/species
 ---

 # {{frontmatter.title}}

+The collaborative site is designed to display the diversity of Gelechiidae across the world.

 ## Dig deeper
 Please contact us if you need extended access to the data underlying here.
 The TaxonWorks interfaces used to curate these data include wide range of additional filtering, reporting, and curatorial functionality.
 With a little training from us we'd be happy to provide you access to this additional functionality.
 Over time we expect this site to gradually mirror that extended functionality.